ROSEN, A RANKED AND LEADING LAW FIRM, Encourages Blue Owl Capital Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – OWL

-WHY: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of securities of Blue Owl Capital Inc. (NYSE: OWL) between February 6, 2025 and November 16, 2025, inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than February 2, 2026.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Blue Owl Capital Inc. (NYSE: OWL) between February 6, 2025 and November 16, 2025, inclusive (the “Class Period”), of the important February 2, 2026 lead plaintiff deadline.

 SO WHAT: If you purchased Blue Owl securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.